jgraydus/dev-server/README.md

 ### config params

-- clientBuildDir: directory where build command will run
+- clientBuildDir: directory where build command will run. default = "./client"
-- clientSrcDir: directory to watch for file changes
+- clientSrcDir: directory to watch for file changes. default = "./client/src"
+- clientFileExtensions: file extensions of source files. changes to files that don't end with these extensions will be ignored. default = ["ts", "tsx"]
-- webSocketPort: port on which to run the websocket
+- webSocketPort: port on which to run the websocket. default = 8082